 The board is shown below.
 It comes equipped with Ethernet , JTAG programmer , SD card, CAN bus transceiver and an HDMI transmitter codec.
 In addition it has 2 FMC connectors and all the power supplies voltage rails can be queried via I2C.

 The board comes preloaded with a reference design which includes a QT Linux application that tests a Sobel filter implemented on the PL.
 The technical reference design (TRD) dates back from 2014 so using it on Vivado 2018.3 requires updating a number of stuff.
-In practice it's easier to build from scratch since the TRD makes use of IP's which need a license.
+In practice it's easier to build one from scratch since the TRD makes use of IP's which need a license.
 Plugging the SD card and the unit into an HDMi TV results in the screen below.
+When installing a mouse it starts testing the Sobel core implemented on the PL section via the Linux app.

 ZC702 features 2 FMC connectors.
 These are 40 pin connectors which are partially populated.
 Xilinx uses the term LPC( Low Pin count) for these type of FMC connectors.
 Each FMC has a a number of GPIO's brought out from the PL side of the SoC.
 In this project, these are used to interface with the camera sensor.